smortex/diffmap/README.md

 ## Build

-Checkout the code, then run BSD Make (GNU Make will not do):
+Checkout the code, then run CMake and Make:

+	% mkdir build
+	% cd build
+	% cmake ..
 	% make

-Installation is not required, run `make install` if you want to install to some standard location (you can define `BINDIR` to specify where to install the program), or run `./diffmap` from the source directory.
+Installation is not required, run `make install` if you want to install to some standard location, or run `./diffmap` from the source directory.

 ## Usage